AY2425S2-CS2113-W12-3/tp/docs/UserGuide.md

 - Date (optional, in yyyy-MM-dd format)
 - Time (optional, in HH:mm:ss format)

+**Caveat:** The maximum amount that can be entered is $1,000,000.00 (one million dollars).
+If you attempt to enter an amount exceeding this limit, the system will display an error message.

 **Example:**
 To add an expense of $12.50 for lunch in the 'Food' category on March 28, 2025:
 ```